Post

 (a)

-Let’s denote the left side of equations ($\ref{eqn:nonhomogeneous_linear_ode}$) and ($\ref{eqn:homogeneous_linear_ode}$) as $L[y]$.
-Then for any solution $y$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) and any solution $\tilde{y}$ of equation ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$, we have:
+Let’s denote the left-hand side of equations ($\ref{eqn:nonhomogeneous_linear_ode}$) and ($\ref{eqn:homogeneous_linear_ode}$) as $L[y]$.
+Then, for any solution $y$ of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) and any solution $\tilde{y}$ of equation ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$, the following holds:

 \[L[y + \tilde{y}] = L[y] + L[\tilde{y}] = r + 0 = r.\]